 NEW!
 ACCA is happy to announce the launch of our Hybrid and In-Person CASAC and CPP training program.
 This comprehensive program offers a hybrid option for individuals residing in Columbia, Greene, Warren, Schoharie Dutchess, Putnam, Orange, Rockland, and Washington counties.

 Courses are taught by a multi-disciplinary team of healthcare and addictions professionals.

 Days and Times:

-Each CASAC-350 training session is held on Tuesday and Wednesday from 5:00pm until 9:00pm.
-Continuing Education trainings
+Each CASAC-350 training session is held on Monday and Thursday from 5:00pm until 9:00pm.
+Continuing Education training sessions available.

 Although an internship is not required to obtain a CASAC, included in ACCA’s program is fifty (50) hours of internship to be completed in the second half of coursework.